RNC Hits Fundraising Record During Impeachment Fight

 “Voters will make their voices heard by re-electing President Trump and voting for Republicans up and down the ballot in 2020,” the Republican official added.

-The party said it has a whopping $63.2 million in cash on hand.
+The party said last month was the party’s best-ever November and have whopping $63.2 million in cash on hand.

+After some eight hours of debate, the House voted mostly along party lines on the two articles of impeachment charging Trump with having abused the powers of the presidency and having obstructed Congress.

+“Dec.
+18, a great day for the Constitution of the United States, a sad one for America that the president’s reckless activities necessitated our having to introduce articles of impeachment,” House Speaker Nancy Pelosi said during a press conference after the vote.

 .